 Instructor: Kiran Kedlaya, kedlaya [at] ucsd [etcetera].

 This class includes a participation component which factors into the course grade (see below).
-In order to participate fully, students are expected to bring a laptop or large tablet with keyboard, equipped with Internet access and a web browser.
+In order to participate fully, students are expected to bring a laptop or large tablet with keyboard, equipped with Internet access and a web browser, to each lecture.
 If you cannot fulfill this requirement, do not enroll in the course!

-In-class participation will typically include interaction with Jupyter notebooks in CoCalc, use of the chat room in CoCalc, and online research.
+In-class participation will typically include interaction with Jupyter notebooks in CoCalc, use of Zulip chat, and online research.
 As a courtesy to fellow students, please keep other online activity to a minimum during lecture, and do not do anything that causes your device to produce audible output.

 Textbook: None.
 In lieu of purchasing a textbook, students will need to create a free account on CoCalc in order to complete and submit assignments.
 (It is not necessary to pay for an upgraded account; equivalent functionality will be provided to enrolled students.)
 If you do not use your official UCSD email address to create the account, please provide the instructor with the address you used in order to gain access to the course materials.